wp-plugins/custom-content-shortcode/readme.txt

 If you don't set the *dir* parameter, it gets the file from the theme directory.
 To format the output with line breaks and paragraph tags, set the parameter *format* to *true*.
 If you want to disable shortcodes, set the parameter *shortcode* to *false*.

-= Content override =
+= HTML templates with shortcodes =
 <br />
-Create a custom field called *html*, the content of the field will be displayed *instead of* the post content.
+Create a custom field called *html*, and the content of the field will be displayed *instead of* the post content.
 This could be useful for wrapping the post content in a different layout.
-More documentation later.
+You can also load template files built from HTML and shortcodes.
+More documentation on this later.

 = Relative URLs =
 <br />